 Reduced automobile parking requirements may be considered in accordance with the provisions of policies 4.3.2.2. and 4.3.2.3. of the VOP 2010 in Block 27, as well as other directions related to reducing the impacts of surface parking in policies 4.3.2.2. through 4.3.2.9. of the VOP 2010, including those policy directions related to Intensification Areas.
 In particular, automobile parking will be designed in a manner which does not impede the on-road cycling network.
-Bicycle parking requirements will be identified through the Block Plan approval process including requirements for parks, schools and trailhead locations.
+Bicycle parking requirements for parks, schools and trailhead locations.